dentarg/auth0-blog/_posts/2017-03-29-incrementally-changing-your-database-with-java-and-flyway.markdown

 }
 ```

-As we can see, this `CustomerController` class uses `CustomerRepository`, which was automatically injected, to expose customers.
+As we can see, this `CustomerController` class uses `CustomerRepository`, which is automatically injected, to expose customers.
 With this class, we can now respond to HTTP `GET` requests with an array of persisted customers.
-But the problem is that we don't have any persisted for the time being and, actually, we don't even have the `customer` table on our database.
+But the problem is that we don't have anything persisted yet and, actually, we don't even have the `customer` table on our database.
 Let's use Flyway to create the table and populate it.

 ### Creating a Flyway Script